WPoets/awesome-enterprise/README.md

 * Improved: added debug code for folder connection
 * Fixed: switched to real path to ensure only correct files are allowed to be downloaded.
-* Fixed: removed depriciation notices to improve compatibility with PHP 8.2
+* Fixed: removed depreciation notices to improve compatibility with PHP 8.2
-* Fixed: updated dependency of less.php to 4 to improve compatibility with php 8.2
+* Fixed: updated dependency of less.php to 4 to improve compatibility with PHP 8.2
-* Fixed: moved the require_once to ensure that they only used in specific case and not all scenarios.
+* Fixed: moved the require_once to ensure that they are only used in specific cases and not all scenarios.
 * Fixed: made changes so that error log becomes compatible with mysql 8.
 * Fixed: made session cache dynamic, instead of using default.
 * Fixed:  the notice of 'undefined variable css'